Lawsons Bay Colony

-Lawsons Bay Colony is a neighbourhood located in the city of Visakhapatnam state of Andhra Pradesh, India.
-It is one of the peaceful and beautiful residential areas in the city.
+Lawsons Bay Colony is a neighbourhood located in the city of Visakhapatnam in Andhra Pradesh, India.
+It is one of the peaceful and beautiful residential areas in the city.It is also one of the most expensive areas in visakhapatnam with prices reaching ₹45000 per square foot and ₹ 200,000 ($2370) to ₹ 300,000 ($3550) per square yard in prime areas.

 About

 It is located beside MVP Colony and is one of the costliest residential areas in the city, with a beautiful beach newly inaugurated and parks making it one of the best places to live in Visakhapatnam.

 Transport

 Lawsons Bay Colony is well connected with Sagar Nagar, Dwaraka Nagar, Daba Gardens and Jagadamba Centre.